PeterDaveHello/tor-socks-proxy/README.md

 ## Note

-**For the project sustainability I strongly encourge you to help setup Tor bridge/exit and donate money to the Tor project (Not this proxy project) when you have the ability/capacity!**
+**For the project sustainability I strongly encourage you to help setup Tor bridge/exit and donate money to the Tor project (Not this proxy project) when you have the ability/capacity!**